Marusko/Race-Timer/README.md

 * You can import your own QR code or provide a link and the app will convert it
 * Multiple contests with start times, manual or from API
 * Individual start times from CSV file or RaceResult API
+* Info panel with custom scrolling messages shown periodically over the small timer
+* Time synchronized with an NTP server, independent of the PC clock
 ## Automatic switching
   When someone finishes the race, the count in RR is updated and cashed on the second API link.
 The app checks this second link every 15 seconds.
 When the clock switches to the small clock, the app stops checking the second link.
 ## Choosing screen